- Photos can be essential evidence to building your claim and recovering money for your losses due to a car accident.

 In Georgia, you have the right to file a claim with the insurance company, or file a suit against an at-fault driver after a car accident.
 Georgia law requires all drivers to have at least minimal auto insurance limits for bodily caused by negligence (see the Georgia Office of Insurance and Safety Fire Commissioner).
 Photos can be essential evidence to build your claim and recover money for your losses.
 Here are some things that you should take photos of after an auto accident that can help your claim:

 Photograph Your Vehicle To Prove The Damage and How the Accident Happened

 Take multiple photos of your vehicle as soon as you can after an accident.
 Focus on getting shots from plenty of angles, and be sure to capture the most highly damaged areas.
 If your airbags imploded or your vehicle suffered any internal damage, take photos of this, too.
 If you are not able to photograph your car or truck at the accident scene, you may be able to do so later at the storage facility or the body shop, if the car will be repaired.

 The Other Driver’s Vehicle

 Snap some shots of the other driver’s vehicle after a car accident, too.
-Obviously, a driver may be less inclined to let you photograph the vehicle interior, but taking pictures of the exterior of the vehicle can help to demonstrate points of vehicle contact, and how the accident took place.
+Obviously, a driver may be less inclined to let you photograph the vehicle interior so be careful not to cause a confrontation.
+But, if you can, taking pictures of the exterior of the vehicle can help to demonstrate points of vehicle contact, and how the accident took place.
 While you are at it, take pictures of the vehicle’s license plate as well.